All Episodes

 Still have a long way to go.

-Here's unemployment numbers.
+These unemployment numbers.

-Is unemployment actually much higher, like close to 20%, she says.
+Barbara Hollingsworth, local opinion editor at the Washington Examiner, is unemployment actually much higher, like close to 20%, she says.

-Every month the U.S. Bureau of Labor Statistics publishes six measures of labor underutilization.
+Every month, the U.S. Bureau of Labor Statistics publishes six measures of labor underutilization.

 That's unemployment.

-The official unemployment rate used by politicians in the media, referred to as U3, measures the percent of the civilian labor force that's out of work.
+The official unemployment rate used by politicians in the media referred to as U3 measures the percent of the civilian labor force that's out of work.

-But U3 does not include the so-called discouraged workers who've completely stopped looking for gigs, marginally attached workers who had not searched for a job in the past month, or those involuntarily employed part-time instead of full-time.
+But U3 does not include the so-called discouraged workers who've completely stopped looking for gigs, marginally attached workers who had not searched for a job within the past month, or those involuntarily employed part-time instead of full-time.

-U6 includes every willing worker who wants, but is not able to secure a full-time job.
+U6, as opposed to U3, U6 includes every willing worker who wants, but is not able to secure a full-time job.

 Nine other states, U6 figures, are also above 15%, according to the Bureau of Labor Statistics.